synacts/digitalid-core/README.md

 You find dozens more annotations in the package `net.digitalid.core.annotations`, which should largely be self-explanatory with their corresponding [documentation](#documentation).
 A design pattern that is used so extensively throughout the code so that it is worth to be mentioned here is `Freezable`.
 Objects that implement this interface can be changed until you `freeze()` them.
 From that point onwards they are immutable and can be shared among objects and threads without running into consistency problems.
 As you would expect by now, there are annotations to indicate whether the object denoted by a variable or parameter is `@Frozen` or `@NonFrozen`.
 Independent of their freezing state, such objects can be exposed through a `Readonly` interface (that only includes the methods that are `@Pure`).

-#### Code Debugging
+#### Assertion Checking

 The reference implementation loosely follows the [design by contract](https://en.wikipedia.org/wiki/Design_by_contract) methodology.
-You can have the contracts checked by enabling assertions with `java -enableassertions -jar DigitalID-Client.jar ...` or `java -ea -jar DigitalID-Client.jar ...` for short, which is highly recommended during debugging.
+You can have the contracts checked by enabling assertions with `java -enableassertions -jar DigitalID-Client.jar ...` or `java -ea -jar DigitalID-Client.jar ...` for short, which is highly recommended during development.

+#### Android Development

+When developing an application for [Android](http://www.android.com), you need to consider the following aspects to avoid any issues.

+##### Android Initialization

+To initialize the library for Android, download [Android-General.jar](https://www.digitalid.net/libraries/Android-General.jar) and call `Android.initialize(context);` with the Android application context.

+##### Resource Loading

+Add `android.sourceSets.main.resources.srcDirs = ['src/main/java']` to your `app/build.gradle` script, otherwise the certificate of the root host cannot be loaded. (`Class.class.getResourceAsStream("/net/digitalid/core/resources/core.digitalid.net.certificate.xdf")` should not return `null`.
+If it does, the host `core.digitalid.net` is created on the local machine and you might get the exception that there is no key for a given time.)

 ## Overview